maxnathaniel/maxnatho-io/content/blog/what-is-tc39-and-why-should-you-care/index.md

 ---
-title: What is TC39 and why should we care?
+title: What is TC39 and why should you care?
 description: Post about TC39 and why software engineers should be interested in it
 date: "2019-08-07T23:46:37.121Z"
 ---